Shamaiya Iyengar: As Anche Shamaiah-Minister of the Post-office, Police and Intelligence Departments

-He was honoured with an umbrella, medal, pearl necklace, received 5000 varahas as reward and 1000 varahas as allowance from Hyder Ali.
 Shamaiah enjoyed great success as an all round administrator during the time of Hyder.
-It was said that shamaiah was so trusted and an important figure that all courtiers except shamaiah were to compulsorily attend Tippoos wedding.
+It was said that shamaiah was so trusted and an important figure that all courtiers except Shamaiah were to compulsorily attend Tippoos wedding.
 Shamaih was left free to look after the affairs of the state even when the most important nobles and administrators were forced to attend the wedding.
 Shamaih was the only Hindu allowed to wear the mohammeden elite noble green headdress and ride on a palanquin during the time of Hyder.

+The Royalist Coup of 1783

+In 1782 Hyder Ali died and Tipu took power.
+In July 1783 an alleged insurrection to overthrow Tipu and reestablish the Hindu king was plotted.
+Shamaiya was believed to be the leader of the insurrection.
+It is not known whether Shamaiah was indeed inviolved in such a coup or if it was a fake trial with fake charges.
+Although C Hayavadana Rao in his History of Mysore book suggests Shamaiah may have been a royalist and after witnessing Hyders increased sidelining of the Mysore king in the latter days of his reign and Tipu's fanatic actions, the poor treatment of Maharani Lakshmi Ammani and the Mysore Wodeyar royals, he must have dediced to overthrow Tipu.

+The Plot

+Through this coup the conspirators aimed to restore the Hindu Wodeyar kings.
+Details of the plot from the 'HIstory of Mysore' by C Hayavadana Rao.